Healthy Coorong, Healthy Basin

-Part of the South Australian Government’s overarching Project Coorong initiative, the Healthy Coorong, Healthy Basin Action Plan outlines possible on-ground works, management tools, research, trials and investigations, and other activities between 2019 and 2024 to get the Coorong back on track for a healthy future.
+Part of the South Australian Government’s overarching Project Coorong initiative, the Healthy Coorong, Healthy Basin Action Plan outlines possible on ground works, management tools, research, trials and investigations, and other activities between 2019 and 2024 to get the Coorong back on track for a healthy future.

 The Action Plan presents a working vision to help restore the Coorong’s health, characterised by healthy vegetation with abundant and diverse populations of waterbirds, fish and plants.

-In February 2020, the next phase of Healthy Coorong, Healthy Basin funding was announced to deliver key works including detailed feasibility assessments and scientific investigations which will lead to longer-term management solutions and more effective delivery of water.
+In February 2020, the next phase of Healthy Coorong, Healthy Basin funding was announced to deliver key works including detailed feasibility assessments and scientific investigations, which will lead to long-term management solutions and more effective delivery of water to this iconic site.

 Projects approved under Healthy Coorong, Healthy Basin include:

 Implementation of short to medium term on ground works to support key Coorong biota (species) while long-term management solutions are investigated and implemented.